 I loved Cargo Pants next to the honey oak.
 I thought it felt very harmonious, natural, and fresh.

-Polar BEAR SW 7564
+Polar Bear SW 7564

-For these six colors, I put together a comparison chart with both the northern and southern exposures so you could easily see how they compare.
+I put together a comparison chart with both the northern and southern exposures so you could easily see how they compare.
 I think it’s also more noticeable how different conditions affect the light when you see them together.

 Remember, this post only addressed how these colors work with the wood tone.
 You still need to consider any other fixed elements in the room such as tile, countertops, stone, or any upholstery, drapery, or rugs that you don’t plan to replace.